Sabrina Carpenter Announces New Album and Everyone Loses Their Minds

 You either clocked the transformation early, or you’re still stuck in 2016.

 Sabrina was never going to stay your childhood fave forever, though her initial roles were minor.
 She used smart branding to go from “that girl from Girl Meets World” to a chart-topping, headline-snatching provocateur.
 And now?
-She’s just playing the branding game.
+She’s just playing the game.

 Pushing Societal Boundaries – Sabrina Carpenter

 From Madonna simulating masturbation on stage (she was almost arrested) in the ’90s to Britney strutting through a high school in a sexy schoolgirl outfit, women in pop have always had to push boundaries just to be taken seriously.
 And Sabrina?
-She’s owning her sexual agency and commanding her brand like a seasoned professional.

 Her past albums like Emails I Can’t Send and Short n’ Sweet already hinted at a bolder, unfiltered Sabrina.
-Now she’s hot, she’s sexual, and she’s done being quiet about it.

-A purposeful contradiction it seems.
+A purposeful contradiction, it seems.
 Have you noticed that her whole brand has been about being tongue-in-cheek?
-No?
+For the less perceptive (or non-fans) among us, it’s only jarring.

 The additional uproar is not understanding that she’s creating imagery of kinks that are not mainstream: Pup Kinks. 🐶 Woof.